2003 Alabama Crimson Tide football team: Schedule

+The 2003 schedule was anomalous for a variety of reasons.
+With a two-year bowl ban imposed by the NCAA in 2002 through 2004, Alabama added 13th game against Hawaii in Honolulu to the 2002 and 2003 schedules that the university hoped to serve as an effective replacement for a bowl game.
+The 2003 season marked just the fifth time since 1947 that the Iron Bowl was not Alabama's final regular season game.
+With the exception of the 2002 game at Hawaii, all previous instances were postponements: the 2001 game vs. Southern Miss due to the September 11 attacks; the 1988 game at Texas A&M due to Hurricane Gilbert; and the 1963 game at Miami at request by CBS and later due to the assassination of John F. Kennedy.

+Also beginning in 2003, the SEC altered its scheduling methodology—permanent cross-division opponents were reduced from two to one.
+Instead of Alabama playing Tennessee and Vanderbilt annually, the Tide would only face Tennessee every year while the Commodores would rotate onto Alabama's schedule along with the rest of the SEC Eastern Division teams.
+This change resulted in Alabama not playing Vanderbilt for the first time since 1952.
+Finally, the Crimson Tide played their final home game at Legion Field, which had hosted many Alabama games over the previous century, including the entire 1987 home schedule.

 Before the season

 NCAA sanctions

-The 2003 season was impacted by sanctions imposed by the National Collegiate Athletic Association (NCAA) for violations that dated back as far as the late 1990s.
+The 2003 season was impacted by sanctions imposed by the National Collegiate Athletic Association (NCAA) for violations that dated as far back as the late 1990s.
 On February 1, 2002, the NCAA imposed a two-year bowl ban, a reduction in athletic scholarships of 21 over a three-year period and five years of probation.
-The NCAA sanctioned the University after they found 11 major violations and five minor ones as part of their investigation that included boosters who provided players and coaches with improper benefits in violation of NCAA rules.
+The NCAA sanctioned the university after they found 11 major violations and five minor ones as part of their investigation that included boosters who provided players and coaches with improper benefits in violation of NCAA rules.
 On September 17, 2002, the NCAA rejected Alabama's appeal to reduce the severity of the sanctions.
-At that time, the NCAA stated they felt that the sanctions were appropriate and that it was only because of the cooperation of the University that the death penalty for the football program was not considered.
+At that time, the NCAA stated they felt that the sanctions were appropriate and that it was only because of the cooperation of the university that the death penalty for the football program was not considered.
 As the appeal was denied, for the 2003 season Alabama saw a smaller recruiting class and was ineligible for both the 2003 SEC Championship Game and bowl games.
-The latter penalty would end up being meaningless due to the Tide going 4-9.
+The latter penalty would end up being meaningless due to the Tide going 4–9.